Frequently Asked Questions

 I am not an ORGL major but I am interested in ORGL as a 2nd major or minor.
 Who should I talk to?

-Schedule an appointment with Dr. Donna Chrobot-Mason, our Academic Director.
-Please call 556-5331 to schedule an appointment.
+Schedule an appointment with Dr. Nancy Rogers, our Academic Director.

 I am a current ORGL student and want to see if I can substitute a course.
 What should I do?

 We strongly discourage students from substituting courses not listed by the program, because the program provides a comprehensive list of courses within each of the competencies areas allowing students a great deal of flexibility in choosing their courses.
 These courses are selected based on their relevance to the competency area and their level of rigor.
 We understand that time and scheduling constraints may occasionally occur.
 In these cases, substitutions may be allowed ONLY as a last resort and must be pre-approved by Dr. Nancy Rogers.
 If you are considering a course substitution, please email the name and catalog description of the course along with a copy of the syllabus to the ORGL advisor(email@example.com).
 The assistant will work with the faculty to determine if the substitution is permissible and will contact you via email after that decision has been made.

 I am a current ORGL major interested in adding minor, what would be a good minor to pair with my ORGL major?